Nodeum Docs

 System -> User Management -> Container

-The right and privileged of data stored in the container follows these rules:
+Rights and privileges of data stored in the container adhere to these guidelines

-• If end users copy files through container in using SMB protocols, the rights will be the one defined in the Container access.
-Rights granted by the Container and associated permission schema.
+• When end users copy files through the container using SMB protocols, the rights are determined by the access rights defined within the container and its associated permission schema.

 Three types of authorization and authentication are available to access Container: